damchothinley/HackerRankSolution/README.md

 # HackerRankSolution
-Hacker Rank challenge solutions along with test code
+Hacker Rank challenge solutions in python along with test code<br>
+This code is only for learning purposes so there will be many mistakes